oobecomau/desktop.gov.au/docs/blueprint/automation.md

 The process to audit a tenant based on the blueprints Microsoft 365 Desired State Configuration (M365DSC) is as follows:

 1. Download [baseline.ps1](../files/automation/baseline.txt)
-2. Within `baseline.ps1`, update any agency specific items (e.g. all areas where agency name is specified)
+2. Within `baseline.ps1`, update any organisation specific items (e.g. all areas where organisation name is specified)
 3. Open a PowerShell console as administrator and navigate to the directory containing the `baseline.ps1` file
 4. Run the following command in the PowerShell console:
 ```powershell